autopawn/dc2/README.md

 ```
 rand1:6000 sdce+:200
 ```
-which picks 6000 solutions randomly and then applies `scde+` to select 200.
+which picks 6000 solutions randomly and then applies `sdce+` to select 200.

 **If you want to invest more computational power to solve the problem, you could indicate a reduction strategy that selects more solutions**:
 ```